 Owners need to be aware of paralysis ticks and snakes when walking in the area, always stay on the designated paths and it is a good idea to keep your dog on the leash until you arrive on the beach.
 A beautiful beach that sometimes can see only you there.
 It is imperative for owners to be aware of the dangers of ticks and should consult their vet regarding preventative measures before travelling to these areas.

 I protect my 3 fur-babies against ticks and fleas with a regular treatment, however, after each outing I still conduct a thorough check to ensure there are no ticks present.
 A good tip is to ensure you always travel with a pair of tweezers that will assist in the removal of ticks.
-Please refer to your vet or the internet regarding effective techniques.
+Please refer to your vet or the internet regarding effective techniques and other summer safety tips.

 After a long run along the beach, jumping through the waves and meeting new friends it was time to find a place for dinner.
 Emerald Beach located a few minutes further north by car is a great place to have a bite to eat with your fur-babies.
 La Hacienda 101, a Mexican restaurant located at Emerald Beach not only looks after human patrons, they are also happy to provide water for your thirsty fur-babies upon request.